What is Microsoft Flow?

 In this post, we’ll talk about “what is the flow app?”, how it works, and how you can use it to boost your team productivity.

 Microsoft Flow Explained

-Workflows, in this definition, is any sequence of tasks that you want to do automatically.
+Workflows, in this definition, are any sequence of tasks that you want to do automatically.
 It allows you to do repetitive, admin-based tasks autonomously across applications and systems whenever specific triggers are met.

 Let’s give a simple example to elaborate on this further.
 Say you regularly get customer inquiry emails in your Microsoft Outlook inbox or Gmail account.
 Whenever this happens, you forward this email or text message to the sales team to let them know of the new lead.

 You can automate all of this using MS Flow.
 You set the trigger when the email comes into your inbox.
-This then sets the process off, and Office Flow then automatically forwards that email or sends a text message to the sales team.
+This then sets the business process off, and Office Flow can then create automated workflows by forwarding that email or sending a text message to the sales team.